Best Telescopes for Kids

 Younger Kids: Celestron Inspire 70AZ

-Celestron’s Inspire series are the most famous range of entry-level telescopes in the market today.
+Celestron’s Inspire series are the most famous range of entry-level telescopes for kids in the market today.
 This 70mm refractor telescope from this series is a great first approach to astronomy for younger children.

 The simple altazimut design of the mount allows even small hands to move the range in any direction.
 It is light, easy to move and the mount can be adjusted without the legs being fully extended, which makes it easier for young people to reach.
 You also don’t need to worry about polar alignment.

-The Celestron Inspire has the most straightforward assembly of any telescope of its kind.
+The Celestron Inspire has the most straightforward assembly of any telescopes for kids of its kind.
 Just pop open the tripod legs, twist the accessory tray’s lock knob, and affix the optical tube to the base with the quick release dovetail mount.
 That’s it.
 You’re now ready to explore the Universe!

 What Can You See With Celestron Inspire 70AZ